strongloop/strongloop.com2/_posts/2017-05-17-strongloop-evolves-community.md

 ### Events

 The StrongLoop team will continue to sponsor and attend events because these are important to us and the community.
-This includes meetups, informative webinars, and developer conferences.
-We'll provide a list so you know where to find us!
+These events will include meetups, informative webinars, and developer conferences.
+We'll provide [a list](https://strongloop.com/events) so you know where to find us!

 ### Blog